 The beautiful church of Santa Cecilia in Trastevere is home to a masterpiece of medieval fresco painting.
-The fresco of The Last Judgement (c.
+The Last Judgement (c.
 1293) was painted by the Roman artist, Pietro Cavallini (c.
 1250-c.
 1330), on the counter-facade of the church.
-However, much of the painting was lost when the church was given a makeover in the 18th century.
+However, much of the painting was lost when the interior of the church was remodelled in the 18th century.

 The fresco is now only visible from the nuns’ choir, where its impact is stunning.
 To either side of Christ and the angels stand the Virgin Mary and St John the Baptist.
 They, in turn, are flanked by six seated apostles.